ricrogz/rdkit/Docs/Book/RDKit_Book.rst

   AtomType Carbon_NonPolar [C&!$(C=[O,N,P,S])&!$(C#N)]
   AtomType Hphobe [{Carbon_NonPolar},c,s,S&H0&v2,F,Cl,Br,I]

-Note that ``{Carbon_NonPolar}`` is used in the new AtomType definition without any additional decoration (no square brackes or recursive SMARTS markers are required).
+Note that ``{Carbon_NonPolar}`` is used in the new AtomType definition without any additional decoration (no square brackets or recursive SMARTS markers are required).

 Repeating an AtomType results in the two definitions being combined using the SMARTS "," (or) operator.